 He first focused on a series of photographs called A Natural Order.
-This series was taken during his five years of visiting a network of remote communities who have decided to abandon urban areas of the U.S. and live off the grid.
-His photos tell the interesting yet at times contradictory stories of these people’s lives living in lifestyles that attempt to reduce their impact on nature while trying to avoid the dominance of technology in modern culture.
-Photos of people hunting, picking fruit, swimming nude, and living in shacks wonderfully show the humanity and character of his subjects.
+He made this series during his five years of visiting a network of remote communities.
+Those communities decided to abandon urban areas of the U.S. and live off the grid.
+His photos tell the interesting yet at times contradictory stories of these people’s lives.
+These people are attempting to reduce their impact on nature while trying to avoid the dominance of technology in modern culture.
+His photos were of people hunting, picking fruit, swimming nude, and living in shacks.
+They wonderfully showed the humanity and character of his subjects.

 Overall I thought Lucas Foglia’s talk was great, I immensely enjoyed it and learned a lot from it.
 I also appreciated his humble attitude about his work and the way he answered everyone’s questions.